Do Different Tracking Tasks Require Different Appearance Models?: More Tracking Tasks

 The second task is \textbf{Video Instance Segmentation (VIS)}.
 The problem of VIS is similar to Multiple Object Tracking and Segmentation (MOTS), but its setup differs in the following aspects: first, the object categories are fairly diverse (40 different categories), while in MOTS objects are mostly persons and vehicles.
 This also requires the trackers tackling the VIS task to handle objects from different classes within the same scene.
 Second, the evaluation metrics are different.
 In MOTS, the MOT-like metrics (CLEAR~\cite{clear}, IDF-1/IDs, and HOTA~\cite{hota}) are used, which implicitly encourages methods to focus on outputting temporally consistent trajectories.
 Instead, for VIS the evaluation metric is spatial-temporal mAP, a temporal extension of the vanilla mAP which is usually used in detection and segmentation tasks.
 The mAP metric significantly biases towards segmentation and classification accuracy in single frames, thus being less informative for evaluating ``tracking'' accuracy.

 Results on VIS task are shown in Table~\ref{tab:vis}.
 We adopt an identical segmentation model to the one of MaskTrackRCNN~\cite{ytbvis}, and observe only a $0.2$ difference in mAP.
 For further comparison, we also provide results of two other association methods, OSMN~\cite{osmn} and DeepSORT~\cite{deepsort}, providing them with the same observations as used by UniTrack.
 Note how UniTrack boasts better accuracy than both methods ($30.0$ \vs $27.5$ and $26.1$ mAP).
-Our results is also competitive with the state-of-the-art SipMask~\cite{sipmask}, with only $-2.4$ points of mAP.
+Comparing with an state-of-the-art model, SipMask~\cite{sipmask}, our result is also comparable with $-2.4$ point mAP.
+We believe if equipped with more advanced single frame segmentation model, the mAP would be further improved.